 Points are the closures and terminators for cables, and the fittings and duct terminators for ducts.

 Subordinate objects, such as fibers in the cable, connectors and splices in the terminator, microducts in the multi-duct bundle, are usually described without their own geometries.

 If cables and ducts are to be described without their own geometries, an assignment is made using various workflows.

-Example: Trench with geometry—assigned ducts without geometries
+Example: Segment with geometry—assigned ducts without geometries

 Example: Duct with geometry—assigned microducts without geometries

 Example: Segment with geometry—assigned microduct composite without geometry, microducts with geometry